The nineteen year eleven month career of D5229/25079 was split between allocations to London Midland, Eastern & Scottish Region depots.

 Considerable passenger mileage was run up by 25079 on March 8th, starting off with the early morning Mossend Yard - Glasgow Queen Street working off the 1S07 Euston - Inverness, two round trips then followed on the Queen Street - Dundee circuit.
 The next day was quiet for 25079, but on the 10th the day started with the 11.05 Perth - Edinburgh, three more similar trips ensued before ending with the 18.33 Arbroath - Dundee.
 The next day at least one roundtrip Edinburgh - Dundee service was worked.
 March 27th was likewise busy, covering at least six workings between Edinburgh, Perth, Dundee & Arbroath.

-For much of April 25079 continued criss crossing Scotland on passenger workings, highlights included 1st's 20.50 Carlisle - Perth, the 11th saw two roundtrip Lancaster - Carlisle trips, and the 12.40 Glasgow Central - Carlisle on 24th & 26th.
+For much of April 25079 continued criss crossing Scotland on passenger workings, highlights included 1st's 20.50 Carlisle - Perth, the 11th saw two roundtrip Lancaster - Carlisle trips, the 13.39 Dundee - Glasgow on April 13th, the 14.44 Glasgow Queen Street - Dundee on April 15th, the 12.44 Glasgow - Dundee and 15.39 Dundee - Glasgow on April 17th and the 12.40 Glasgow Central - Carlisle on 24th & 26th.
 Passenger activities decreased in May being noted only on 17th, 25th & 28th.

 Although 25079 was transferred to Longsight during September the summer passenger workings suggest it was already south of the border by early summer.